Qabel/qabel.github.io/_docs/Qabel-Index.md

 ## Concept & structures

 The identity directory can be queried using private data (*fields*), e.g. an email address or phone number.
-The register server then returns matching identites to the requester.
+The index server then returns matching identites to the requester.

 Changes to the directory are submitted as *update requests*.
 An update